 When coming rafting with us, here is what we are asking YOU to do:

 2. Practice physical distancing (2 metres) as much as possible from people not in your bubble.
 We are all used to doing this by now.
 Lets keep it up!
 Face coverings will be worn when physical distancing isn’t possible.
 Physical distancing is recommended and wearing a mask indoors is still required (as per the health update on Aug 20, 2021).
 As our entire day takes place outside it’s easy to distance naturally, with the exception of our bus ride.
-We are asking all guests to still mask up for the bus ride to/from the river.
+All guests must wear a mask for the bus trip to and from the river.

 3. Sanitize and wash your hands often and be ok with mandatory sanitizing times.
 Sanitizer will be available, but using it is optional.

 4. Bring a face covering.
 There will be times when we need everyone to wear a mask.
 Times when we can’t maintain our distance, such as when you’re getting you gear and riding on the bus.
 In cases where we have mixed groups in a raft, we will ask you to wear a face covering when safe to do so on the river.

 5. Arrive with your swimsuit on under your clothes.
 This will keep the change room less crowded and speed up the changing process while keeping physical distancing.